naes4-5/tui_diary/planning.typ

   - Adding flags that change functionality (new, daily, project-based)

 = Commit planning
+- Using as a cli tool
+-> using the args from argv to decide what I'm doing -> I'm only now realizing that this has probably lost sight of the orignal scope, but whatever.

 - Accessing notes
 -> working within directories \
 -> accessing and searching for individual files